mullerdavid/ctf_writeups/cyberquest23/spooktober/WRITEUP.md

 [Sonic Visualiser](https://www.sonicvisualiser.org/) is free and can do various visualizations on sound files.

-Adding a spectogram reveals a text: `dontpad.com/noflaghere`.
+Adding a spectrogram reveals a text: `dontpad.com/noflaghere`.

 ![](screenshots/4.png)